 You may need to explore a Withdrawal with Extenuating Circumstances through Student Assistance and Support Services (SASS), a department of the Dean of Students Office that offers Withdrawal Services and advice on the process.
-The website, withdrawal.charlotte.edu, has additional information.
-The WE process is different from the general withdrawal process, referenced here: https://provost.charlotte.edu/policies-procedures/academic-policies-and-procedures/withdrawal-and-cancellation-enrollment-policy.
+The Withdrawal Services website, has additional information.
+The WE process is different from the general withdrawal process, referenced on the Office of the Provost website.
 Students should make note of applicable deadlines.